cutdownfilm/slate/index.md

 <hr>

-CUTDOWN depicts the common practice of infant surgery without anesthesia prior to 1987 and reveals the long-term effects of preverbal trauma.
+CUTDOWN (58 min) depicts the common practice of infant surgery without anesthesia prior to 1987 and reveals the long-term effects of preverbal trauma.

 By following stories of patients, parents and trauma-informed therapy, CUTDOWN delves deep into the human psyche to recover what's lost under a raw scalpel and over a century of secrecy.